ExcogitatorWarrior/AI-control-base-service/README.md

 Step by step, little by little, going towards same goal, until the end of times, i love her fullhearthy, will never betray, will die for her simply, and not go away.

 I AM RUSSIAN!
 AND I AM VERY LUCKY!
 I AM RUSSIAN!
 IN SPITE OF THE ENTIRE WORLD!

+HAVE YOU EVER THOUGHT ABOUT MEANING OF THE LAST RISE IN MY PHILOSOPHY?
+WHAT DO YOU KNOW ABOUT RISE?
+WHAT DO YOU KNOW ABOUT REVOLT, HIDJI2?